onc-healthit/lantern-back-end/README.md

 More information about golangci-lint can be found [here](https://github.com/golangci/golangci-lint)

 ## GoMod
-If you make changes in one package and would like to use those changes in another package that depends on the first package that you change, commit your code and run `make update_mods branch=<your_working_branch>` This is especially relevant when running your new code in docker images built for the e2e, capabilityquerier and networkstatsquerier branches as the go.mod files are what will be used to determine which versions of the packages should be checked out when the docker images are built.
+If you make changes in one package and would like to use those changes in another package that depends on the first package that you change, commit your code and run `make update_mods branch=<your_working_branch>` This is especially relevant when running your new code in docker images built for the e2e, capabilityquerier, endpointmanager, capabilityreciever packages as the go.mod files are what will be used to determine which versions of the packages should be checked out when the docker images are built.
 Your final commit in a PR should be the go.mod and go.sum updates that occur as a result of running `make update_mods branch=<your_working_branch>`

 # License